davidcralph/davidcralph/README.md

 - 🔭 I’m currently working on [Mue](https://github.com/mue) and some private stuff coming soon™️
 - 🌱 I’m currently learning Go
 - 👯 I’m looking to collaborate on anything really, if it sounds cool then sure if I'm not too busy
-- 🤔 I’m looking for help with Mue Settings!
-Take a look at the repository [here](https://github.com/mue/mue) for more info
+- 🤔 I’m looking for help with Mue!
+Email me at d.ralph@muetab.xyz if you want to know more
 - 📫 How to reach me: [Discord Server](https://discord.gg/HJmmmTB)
 - 😄 Pronouns: he/him, they/them
 - ⚡ Fun fact: I have an epic retro console collection